DDMAL/jSymbolic2/README.md

 The jSymbolic GUI also includes a single Information menu, with the following commands:

 - About: Displays a small window showing basic information about jSymbolic.
-- Help: Brings up a browsable window permitting access to this manual.
+- Help: Brings up a browsable window permitting access to the manual.
+- Tutorial: Brings up a browsable window permitting access to the tutorial.

 More details on the GUI are provided in the jSymbolic manual.